Living Trust Form, Free Download 2026

 Trust Declaration and Identification

-The trust document must identify the grantor (also called the settlor or trustor) who creates the trust, the initial trustee who manages the trust assets (typically the grantor themselves for a revocable living trust), and the formal name of the trust.
+The living trust document must identify the grantor (also called the settlor or trustor) who creates the trust, the initial trustee who manages the trust assets (typically the grantor themselves when using a revocable living trust template), and the formal name of the trust.
 Most trusts are named using the grantor's name and a date, such as "The John A. Smith Revocable Living Trust, dated March 15, 2026."
 This identification is essential for titling assets to the trust.

 Successor Trustee Designation

 Name one or more successor trustees who will assume management of the trust assets if the grantor becomes incapacitated or passes away.
-The successor trustee has a fiduciary duty to manage assets prudently, follow the trust's distribution instructions, keep accurate records, and act in the beneficiaries' best interests.
+The successor trustee has a fiduciary duty under the Uniform Trust Code to manage assets prudently, follow the trust's distribution instructions, keep accurate records, and act in the beneficiaries' best interests.
 Many grantors name a trusted family member as primary successor and a professional trustee (bank or trust company) as a backup.

 Beneficiary Designations